dacaraway/coin_collector/GameDesignDoc.md

   5. The Coin
     * Moving: This "thing" will bounce up and down in place waiting to be retrieved by the player.
 Once the coin has been collected it will then randomly pop up in a new location for the player to collect again.
-    * Function: Has the ability to send the user to another level.
+    * Function: Has the ability to send the user to another level and increases the score.

 #### Photos: